uc-r/uc-r.github.io/analytics/predictive/regularized_regression.md

 #### Tuning

-In ridge and lasso models $\lambda$ is our primary tuning parameter.
-However, with elastic nets, we want to tune the $\lambda$ and the `alpha` parameters.
+In ridge and lasso models $$\lambda$$ is our primary tuning parameter.
+However, with elastic nets, we want to tune the $$\lambda$$ and the `alpha` parameters.
 To set up our tuning, we create a common `fold_id`, which just allows us to apply the same CV folds to each model.
 We then create a tuning grid that searches across a range of `alpha`s from 0-1, and empty columns where we'll dump our model results into.